What Size Battery Do I Need? Car Battery Group Size Explained

 For a battery to fit, it must be the correct size.
 Thankfully, group sizes make finding the appropriate one easy.

-You must also choose a battery type – wet cell or VRLA.
-The former contains liquid electrolytes and may require light maintenance.
+You must also select a battery type – wet cell or VRLA.
+The former contains liquid electrolytes and may require minor maintenance.
 The latter has no liquid and is maintenance-free.

-Ready to dive into the thrilling world of battery types and group sizes?
+Ready to dive into the exciting world of battery types and group sizes?

 Table of ContentsShow